HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 {{ figure_markup(
   image="adoption-of-loading-lazy-on-img.png",
-  caption="The percent of pages that have the `loading='lazy'` attribute on `img` elements.", description="Time series showing the percent of pages that have the `loading='lazy'` attribute on `img` elements on desktop and mobile.
+  caption='The percent of pages that have the `loading="lazy"` attribute on `img` elements.', description='Time series showing the percent of pages that have the `loading="lazy"` attribute on `img` elements on desktop and mobile.
 At 01/01/2019 the adoption rate is 0% on desktop and 0% on mobile.
 At 01/01/2020 the adoption rate is 0% on desktop and 0% on mobile.
 At 01/01/2021 the adoption rate is 14.2% on desktop and 13.5% on mobile.
-At 10/01/2021, the adoption rate is 19.4% on desktop and 19.4% on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTgxCYoH2vDbhTky1qQKEeV034kReHF8JYYq0aDyoo6LG22XL6Tar3dNPsqU1_zyvR6vuFEdMGoF1oP/pubchart?oid=1314627953&format=interactive", sheets_gid="157636784", sql_file="imgLazy.sql"
+At 10/01/2021, the adoption rate is 19.4% on desktop and 19.4% on mobile.', chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTgxCYoH2vDbhTky1qQKEeV034kReHF8JYYq0aDyoo6LG22XL6Tar3dNPsqU1_zyvR6vuFEdMGoF1oP/pubchart?oid=1314627953&format=interactive", sheets_gid="157636784", sql_file="imgLazy.sql"